shiltemann/CTF-writeups-public/writeup.md

 </html>
 ```

-and find the location of the egg image
+and find the location of the egg image and can view it full-size:

 ![](writeupfiles/egg09_fs0sYle2SN.png)